ShareX/sharex.github.io/changelog/index.md

 ## [ShareX 11.0.0](https://github.com/ShareX/ShareX/releases/tag/v11.0.0) - 2016-06-10

 * Added annotation support inside region capture.
-In region capture you can <kbd>right click</kbd> to open menu which you can select annotation tool, capture fullscreen/monitor or be able to change region capture options.
-You can use <kbd>middle click</kbd> to cancel capture.
+In region capture you can <kbd>Right click</kbd> to open menu which you can select annotation tool, capture fullscreen/monitor or be able to change region capture options.
+You can use <kbd>Middle click</kbd> to cancel capture.
     * These are the currently available annotation tools:
         * Region
             * Rectangle